willkang7/mario_meets_metroid/README.md

 - This contains the Ship class
 - The update() method manages the ship's position
 - The blitme() method draws the ship to the screen

+### bullet.py
+- This contains the Bullet class
+- The update() method manages the bullet's position
+- The draw_bullet() method draws the bullet to the screen